Wireless large AI model: shaping the AI-empowered future of 6G and beyond: Introduction

-This survey provides a comprehensive exploration into how WLAM is expected to shape the AI-native future of communications, and how it can be effectively developed and deployed to realize this potential.
-The analysis delves into its fundamental principles, diverse applications across wireless communication, critical challenges hindering its deployment, and promising future research directions.
+This survey provides a comprehensive exploration into how WLAM can shape the AI-empowered future of communications, and how it can be effectively developed and deployed to realize this potential.
+The analysis delves into its fundamental principles, diverse applications across wireless communication, existing challenges, and promising future research directions.
 We aim to provide a holistic understanding of this burgeoning field and its profound implications for the future of wireless communications.